Balla Baby

 "Balla Baby" is a song by American rapper Chingy.
 It was released as the lead single from his second album, Powerballin' (2004).
 It garnered a mixed reception from critics, was the only single from the album to be released worldwide, and reached number 20 on the Billboard Hot 100 and number 34 on the UK Singles Chart.
 A music video by Jeremy Rall was made to promote the single that features Chingy inside a pinball machine that's named after the album's title.
 The remix features Lil Flip and Boozie of G.I.B. and a music video was made for the remix.

 Critical reception

-The song received mixed reviews from music critics.
+"Balla Baby" received mixed reviews from music critics.
 Soren Baker of the Los Angeles Times called it a "solid braggadocio single."
-Billboard writer Rashaun Hall described the song's catchy hook delivered in Chingy's technical flow as an "affable attempt" made to bring attention to his sophomore effort.
+Billboard writer Rashaun Hall described the song's catchy hook delivered in Chingy's technical flow as an "affable attempt" made to bring attention to his sophomore effort Powerballin'.
 Paul Cantor of RapReviews commended the track's production but said that, "It's the borderline generic nature in which this whole record comes across that makes it less likely to pick up in the way the techno-inspired "Right Thurr" did."
 Reviewing the album for Rolling Stone, Jon Caramanica put it alongside "We Clubbin'" as examples that showcase Chingy's charm and unique delivery, but found them "amiable, but aimless."